saasbook/hw-oracle-of-bacon/README.md

 The Oracle of Bacon
 ===================

+**NOTE: Do not clone this repo to your workspace.
+Fork it first, then clone your fork.**

 The goals of this assignment are as follows:

 1. Give you more exposure to RSpec and to more advanced and idiomatic